Gnosis-MEP/Adaptive-Publisher/README.md

 # Adaptive Publisher
 An adaptive publisher for Gnosis with an adaptive early filtering system.
-Additionally it also uses the internal protocol of message communication from Gnosis, which
+Additionally it also uses the internal protocol of message communication from Gnosis

 # Commands Stream
 ## Inputs